Free delivery on orders over £30

 Our willow hearts are made with buff willow and are ideal for adults who would like to try a new craft.
 Buff willow requires 60 - 90 minutes in water and so is ideal to put in the bath.
 Buff willow is a bit trickier to use and can split if oversoaked or under-soaked.
 However, don't worry as there will be extra just in case this happens.

-Our willow stars, willow crosses and willow fish are made using Black Maul willow.
+Our willow stars, willow crosses, willow trees, willow reindeers and mini willow rings are made using brown willow.
 This is the easiest willow to use, ideal for beginners and is what I always use in schools with children.
-For the next five or six weeks (during February) all the willow supplied is fresh willow from this year's harvest, which means it requires no soaking time - you can weave with it straight away.
+However, the willow will need to be soaked for 4 days to become pliable.

 White willow is willow where the bark has been stripped off.
 This takes a lot of work; the willow is harvested in winter and then sits in water until May when the bark is stripped from it.
 I only have a small amount left from this year, once it's gone, it's gone!